Motivating people around you seems like an unending task.

 A couple of years ago, I drew a series of cartoons called “What I learned from Keira”.

 Keira is my niece and still very little.
 However, time and time again she'd ask to see the drawing on my iPad.
 When she got her own iPad, she even asked me to send the cartoon across, so she could have her own copy.
 Without realising it, I'd become a fan and she was the superstar.

-While this may seem like a pretty cute story, it also has amazingly powerful motivational force behind it.
+While this may seem like a pretty cute story, it also has an amazingly powerful motivational force behind it.
 It was one of many events, but Keira has taken to drawing and painting in a big way.
-She even draws cards for everyone's birthday, and is keen to keep her artwork at the forefront of her life.
+She even draws cards for everyone's birthday and is keen to keep her artwork at the forefront of her life.

 The worst part is that everyone is not motivated in the same manner